Xylobyte/rust-async-loader/README.md

 # rust-async-loader

-A simple tool that use rust whitout async crates to manage tasks asynchronously
+A simple tool that use rust without async crates to manage tasks asynchronously